CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_posts/2015-01-16-making-an-app-in-python-using-kivy-1.md

 - Mix python code and KV Lang for layouts.
 - Use KV Lang for all layouts.

-I found this useful to only use the python code as I was building the layout depended on how many items there were in a database.
+I found tHis useful to only use the python code as I was building the layout depended on how many items there were in a database.